sparkfun/Elevator_TARDIS/README.md

 This software requires several nonstandard libraries:

-* SdFat (by William Greiman)
+* SdFat (by William Greiman, http://code.google.com/p/sdfatlib/)
-* SFEMP3Shield (by Bill Porter)
+* SFEMP3Shield (by Bill Porter, http://www.billporter.info/)

-Working versions of these libraries as of this date are included in this repository.
-You will need to copy them to a "libraries" folder within your Arduino sketch folder.
+Working versions of these libraries are included in the repository.
+To install them, you will need to move them to a "libraries" folder within your Arduino sketch folder.
+You'll also need to move the "Elevator_TARDIS" folder into your Arduino sketch folder.

 The one-step procedure is to drag the contents of the Arduino folder from this repository to your personal Arduino sketch folder.
 This will create a "libraries" folder (containing support libraries), and an "Elevator_TARDIS" folder (containing the main sketch).
 If there is already a "libraries" folder there, go ahead and add the included libraries to it.
 You'll need to restart the Arduino IDE to get it to recognize the new libraries.